Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

 Motha, S., & Lin, A. (2014).
 “Non‐coercive rearrangements”: Theorizing desire in TESOL.
 TESOL Quarterly, 48(2), 331-359. https://doi.org/10.1002/tesq.126
 Pavlenko, A., & Piller, I. (2001).
 New directions in the study of multilingualism, second language learning, and gender.
 In A. Pavlenko (Ed.), Multilingualism, second language learning, and gender (pp. 17-52).
 De Gruyter.

-### Matilde Grünhage-Monetti, Language for Work, an initiative of the Council of Europe.
-### Siliva Miglio, Language for Work, an initiative of the Council of Europe.
-### Olessia Götzinger, MITSPRACHE  Bildungszentrum Oberjösbach.
-### _Empowering  L2 practitioners and labor market actors to support work-related language and literacy development by adult migrants_
-The issue of linguistic capital for sustainable employability and equitable economic inclusion is of growing importance in the context of migration in Europe.
-Communication is a key employability skill in today’s work world.
-For adult migrants this means competence in the language(s) of the host country (L2).
-For many, this implies learning a new language.
-But the primary goal of the majority is finding work and not learning a language.
-Many find occupations requiring limited L2 skills and remain then stuck in the low-skilled-, low-paid-job trap with negative consequences for them, their families, the host country’s economy and society.
-A way out of this trap is supporting L2 development at work.
-There is evidence that L2 offers tailored to the requirements of the workplace and the company as well as to the language and learning needs of the learners are effective both for employees and employers.
-However, migrants need more than functional L2 skills to stand up against racism and exert democratic rights like participation and co-determination for sustainable work and active citizenship (not only) in the vital context of work.
-Such L2 offers put high and often new demands on providers and teachers.
-These must cooperate with new partners such as labor market actors.
-They also need competences such as carrying out demand and need analysis of the language requirements and needs of a specific group of learners in a specific company or branch.
-They have to develop then customized trainings accordingly.
-This contribution presents MITSPRACHE (Language for Co-decision) consisting of a training scheme for L2 providers and teachers as well as awareness raising events for employers, trade unions and workers’ representatives.
-It aims to provide pedagogical staff with strategic and didactic tools and to stimulate critical reflection on effective cooperation with labour market actors.

-References
-Braddell, A. and Miller, L. (2017), Supporting migrants in low‐paid, low‐skilled employment in London to improve their English.
-In Beacco, J-C., Krumm, H-J., Little, D. and Thalgott, P. (eds) (2017), The Linguistic Integration of Adult Migrants, Some lessons from research  / L’intégration linguistique des migrants adultes, Les enseignements de la recherche.
-Berlin: De Gruyter Mouton / Council of Europe.
-OECD (2023), Introduction Measures for Newly-Arrived Migrants, Making Integration Work.
-Paris: OECD Publishing. https://doi.org/10.1787/5aeddbfe-en
-Stirling, A. (2015), Employment outcomes for migrants in European labour markets.
-London: IPPR